Overview

 does not guarantee that students will obtain a license or

-set by agencies that are not controlled by or affiliated with the
+by agencies that are not controlled by or affiliated with the CSU

-CSU and requirements can change at any time.
-For example,
+and requirements can change at any time.
+For example, licensure

-licensure or credentialing requirements can include evidence of
+or credentialing requirements can include evidence of the right

-the right to work in the United States (e.g., social security
+to work in the United States (e.g., social security number or

-responsible for determining whether they can meet licensure or
+Students are responsible for determining whether they can meet

-tuition, fees, or any associated costs, to students who determine
+refund tuition, fees, or any associated costs to students who

-licensure and credentialing requirements are available from Dr.
+and credentialing requirements is available from the School of

 95819, 916-278-6913.